Endpoint:

 free (a self-serve “get started free” tier), then $0.004/answered call.
 AMD

 bundled with PyAI telephony or Omni is included.
-Because AMD decides in a fraction
+A fast decision also means